 Stephen M. Tanous

-Mr. Tanous joined Universal Space Network in February 2013 as Vice President, Operations and Engineering.
+Mr. Tanous joined SSC Space US, Inc. (at that time Universal Space Network) in February 2013 as Vice President, Operations and Engineering.
 In this role, he is responsible for overseeing and advancing all of USN's operations and engineering activities.

 Mr. Tanous has 28+ years of aerospace and defense leadership experience gained through an extensive military and private industry career.
 In the private sector, he most recently served a two-year term with Raytheon Corp. as Program Manager where he was responsible for developing and executing space control/space protection strategies for the Advanced Programs (AP) product line.